NVIDIA/DL4AGX/MultiDeviceInferencePipeline/README.md

 ## Steps
 ### 1. Model training and conversion
-We provide training recipes based on Tensorflow for the two applications in this sample: object detection and ego-lane segmentation.
+We provide training recipes based on Tensorflow for the two applications in this app: object detection and ego-lane segmentation.

 #### Object detection
 The object detection model is trained on [KITTI object detection dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d).
 The object categories include car, pedestrian, and cyclist.
 Details on training can be found [here](training/objectDetection/README.md).